2 day canoe HIRE trip – HOARwithy to Symonds Yat

 Day 2 – Ross on Wye to Symonds Yat – 14miles.

-The 2 day canoe trip is inclusive of canoe hire, equipment hire (paddles, buoyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, car parking at our canoe centre, maps and a safety briefing.
+The 2 day canoe trip is inclusive of canoe hire, equipment hire (paddles, buoyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, maps and a safety briefing.

 You will need to arrange your own accommodation at Ross on Wye.
 Our recommendations can be found on our accommodation page.
 Depending on where you arrange to stay, we will advise you where the canoes need to be left overnight and provide you with a lock if we deem it necessary.

 The car park is pay and display, which needs to be paid at one of the ticket machines. £6 per day.
 Please ensure you bring cash for this as the machine only accepts coins.

 DAY 1 – HOARWITHY TO ROSS ON WYE